 Crisis and community care grants

-Crisis grants can provide a safety net in the event of a disaster or emergency.
+Crisis grants can provide people with a safety net in the event of a disaster or emergency and can help with:

-If you qualify for a crisis grant, you may be given a cash grant or another form of support such as travel vouchers, furniture, or a voucher for essential food, fuel or clothing.
+Please note that if you qualify for a crisis grant, you may be given a cash grant or another form of support such as furniture, or a voucher for essential food, fuel, or clothing.

 Community care grants